elasanchez/HashMeme/README.md

 2. Each round will be 1 minute long <br />

-3. Enter your guess of what tag is associated with the gif <br />
+3. Enter your guess of what hashtag is associated with the gif <br />

 4. Your correct and incorrect guesses will be displayed on the sidebars <br />

 5. Score will be updated for each correct guess <br />

-6. At the end of the 3rd round, you will get to see the scoreboard <br />
+6. At the end of the 3rd round, you will get to see how you ranked on the scoreboard <br />

 ### Scoreboard